doc-pixel-music/Thereminou/README.md

 ![Thereminou](https://github.com/LivestockPixel/Thereminou/blob/main/Thereminou.jpg)

-# How to build your own Thereminou
+# How to build your own Thereminou :cat: :robot:

 Thereminou is inspirated by the famous electronic instrument : **The Theremnin**.
 You'll find here all the sources to build your own **audio-reactive cyber-cat**.
 Thereminou is a really lightweight device that can send MIDI message throw a Wifi network (with RTPmidi).
 This controler is based on 2 ultrasonic sensors that read the distance between your hand and the box, then send MIDI control message based on this distance value.

-##Required Components:
+## Required Components:
 - ESP8266 Board
 - HC-SR04 Ultrasonic Sensor x2
 - Breadboard